konono/rushia_dl/readme.md

   -u URL, --url URL     [REQUIRE] Please enter the video URL.
   -f {mp3,mp4}, --format {mp3,mp4}
                         [REQUIRE] Please input format that mp3 or mp4.
+  -m, --membership      [OPTION] Please use -m option and put cookie.txt to current directory if you to do download file is membership only content.

 ```